(Disclosure: Some of the links below may be affiliate links)

 I hope you will find this new FIRE calculator useful for your retirement!
 It is essential to know how safe is a withdrawal rate before you choose.
 If you plan to become Financial Independence, you need to run simulations.

-And it is important to know that withdrawal rates are linked to your portfolio.
+And it is essential to know that withdrawal rates are related to your portfolio.
 Based on how conservative your portfolio is, you can use different withdrawal rates.

 I hope that this FIRE calculator will help people choose a withdrawal rate.
 They can then plan for their retirement.